bowenprosthesis/bowenprosthesis.github.io/_pages/about.md

 I am a Ph.D. student at Harbin Institute of Technology, with research interests in the design and control of prosthetic and robotic systems, and gait analysis.

-# 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.

 # 🔧 Projects
-*Design of an EHA-Driven Powered Ankle-Foot Prosthesis*
+- *Design of an EHA-Driven Powered Ankle-Foot Prosthesis*
   **🏷️ Keywords:** Hydraulic systems, EHA, SEA, Biomechanics

   > Hydraulic systems are well-suited for designing highly integrated, high-load-capacity drive systems.